 What is a procedure like?

-The AngioVac cannula has a balloon activated tip.
-This unique proprietary tip enhances venous flow, prevents clogging of the cannula and facilitates the removal of fresh, soft thrombi or emboli from the venous system into the filter.
-At the same time, the circuit reinfuses the filtered blood back into the body to minimize blood loss and help prevent hemodynamic instability.
+The AngioVac Cannula has a self-expanding nitinol funnel shaped, angled tip available in either 20 degrees or 180 degrees.
+When the nitinol tip is deployed using the sheath, the funnel enables venous flow, prevents clogging of the cannula, and facilitates the removal of undesirable intravascular material, such as fresh, soft thrombi, emboli, or vegetation from the venous system into the filter.
+The circuit reinfuses the filtered blood back into the body to minimize blood loss and without causing hemodynamic instability.
+Click here for important risk information.

 How does this compare to other therapies, like anticoagulants, catheter directed thrombolysis, mechanical thrombectomy, pharmacomechanical thrombectomy or open surgery?

-The AngioVac System offers a new alternative to existing therapies that treat venous thromboembolism.
+The AngioVac Cannula and Circuit System offers an alternative to existing therapies that treat venous thromboembolism.
 While there are minimally invasive therapies available, the AngioVac System facilitates the en bloc removal of fresh, soft thrombi or emboli.
-AngioVac can be utilized in a wide range of areas from the neck to the groin and expands the treatment options available for patients.
+The AngioVac System can be utilized in a wide range of areas from the neck to the groin and expands the treatment options available for patients.

 Actual Procedure Results1